Contact Us Directly

 The Time field is not currently used, but is intended to contain the duration of the track.

 Metadata can be manually edited on the fly, right in the Broadcast popover's “Metadata” tab.
-Just enter the desired text in the “Title Format” field, and it will be embedded in your stream.← Back to Audio Hijack Support
+Just enter the desired text in the “Title Format” field, and it will be embedded in your stream.← Audio Hijack Support